SineAndie/2021_FISH6004LAB/README.md

 # 2021_FISH6004LAB
-Lecture notes and materials for the Overview of Statistical Stock Assessment FISH6004 Lab at the Marine Institute of Memorial University
+Welcome to the FISH6004 (Overview of Statistical Stock Assessment) Lab!
+Here you'll find the lecture notes and materials for the lab at the Marine Institute of Memorial University